Improper Transport Medical Marijuana in Michigan

 The law does not apply to boats, planes, or other forms of self-propelled vehicles that are not designed for land travel such as: skateboards, Razors, Razor sticks, or bicycles powered by human locomotion.
 It also does not apply to someone who is walking, as they are not inside of a "motor vehicle" or inside a "self-propelled vehicle designed for land travel."
 After the appeals court ruling in People v Latz, the law only applies to non-medical marijuana patients/caregivers.
 However, those who transport- possess marijuana in a car who are not MMMA patients or caregivers presumably will be prosecuted under the traditional criminal marijuana laws (Use and Possession of Marijuana); unless of course you are in a pot-friendly city such as Grand Rapids or Ann Arbor.

 This law was effective immediately, without discussion or a grace period.
-Interestingly, it passed both houses of state government with super-majorities, but did not amend the MIihigan Medical Marihuana Act.
-As we expressed in a news article in The Grand Rapids Press, we think this law was misguided, added another unnecessary.
+Interestingly, it passed both houses of state government with super-majorities, but did not amend the Michigan Medical Marihuana Act.
+As we expressed in a news article in The Grand Rapids Press, we think this law was misguided and unnecessary.
 The article can be read here.

 The criminal medical marijuana transport law regulates how non-MMMA patients and caregivers can transport medical marihuana inside of a motorized vehicle.
-This definition is very broad and would include anything that uses a motor.
+This definition is very broad and would include anything that uses a motor and has wheels.
 Michigan Codified Law (MCL) lists the requirements and the penalty for non-compliance: